BRAZILIAN DRUMS: THE CORE OF BRAZILIAN MUSIC

 Pernambuco’s Xambá Terreiro’s on the other hand uses the Ilú Drum, preserving the same drum and Agogô formation.

-A prime example is Samba Duro also known as Samba Junino, created in Salvador incorporating elements from Samba de Caboclo, a Candomblé rhythm, while using contemporary musical instruments, such as the repique, tamborim and especially the Timbal.
+A prime Example is Samba Duro is also known as Samba Junino, created in Salvador incorporating elements from Samba de Caboclo, a Candomblé rhythm, while using contemporary musical instruments, such as the repique, tamborim and especially the Timbal.

 Tinho Pequeno, once lead Percussionist of one of the most symbolic Samba Duro groups, Samba Fama, gave his thought on the importance of the Timbal in Samba Junino